Looking for a black and white Unites States map? Here it is! A printable blank…

 Outline Map of Portugal

-Portugal first became an independent kingdom in 1143 and quickly grew to one of the most powerful empires of the world.
-It was a Portuguese, Fernão de Magalhães (sometimes referred to as Magellan), who planned and commanded, between 1519 and 1522, the first circumnavigation of the globe.
+Portugal first became an independent kingdom in 1143 and quickly grew into one of the world’s most powerful empires.
+A Portuguese, Fernão de Magalhães (sometimes referred to as Magellan), planned and commanded, between 1519 and 1522, the first circumnavigation of the globe.

 Today, the country‘s population is just over 10,3 million (as of 2023).
 The official language is Portuguese, and the native people make up 95% of the population.
 This ethnic group is considered Iberian, with roots drawn back to the beginning of human activity on the Iberian peninsula.
-Just the same, the country’s population has been greatly influenced by migration throughout history, especially by Portugal’s colonial past.
+The country’s population has been greatly influenced by migration throughout history, especially by Portugal’s colonial past.

 Download as PDF (A4)